ebellocchia/telegram_periodic_msg_bot/README.md

 ## Run the Bot

-Since the bot deletes the last sent messages, it'd be better if it's an administrator of the group (otherwise the last messages cannot be deleted).\
+Since the bot deletes the last sent messages, it would be better if it were an administrator of the group (otherwise the last messages cannot be deleted).\
-In order to send messages periodically, the bot shall run 24h/24h.
-So, it's suggested to run it on a VPS (there is no performance requirements, so a cheap VPS will suffice).
+In order to send messages periodically, the bot must run 24/7.
+So, it's suggested to run it on a VPS (there are no performance requirements, so a cheap VPS will suffice).

 ### Docker